 The IELTS exam pattern involves thorough and in-depth testing of the reading skill, in one hour with 40 questions on 3 or sometimes more passages, the reading section of the IELTS is a formidable section in terms of difficulty next only to the writing section.
 It is even more difficult for the academic test takers as the paragraphs are seen to be rather complex in comparison to general test-takers, but the general candidates are required to get more questions right in order to get the same grade as the academic candidates.
 In any case, the Reading section requires a lot of skill, practice, and timing along with exposure to a varied range of texts.

 The IELTS reading section has no IELTS syllabus as such, it is a mixed bag of random topics, which sometimes might scare the candidates.
-Topics like biological aspects of space technology might not be the friendly passages for many.
+Topics like biological aspects of space technology might not be friendly passages for many.
 Hence it becomes important to get accustomed to a wide variety of topics.
-IELTS online course is the best strategy to tackle this problem, it provides you a diverse range of topics to practice on rather than fixed offline courses where the diversity factor is minimum.
+IELTS online course is the best strategy to tackle this problem, it provides you with a diverse range of topics to practice on rather than fixed offline courses where the diversity factor is minimum.

-IELTS reading exam pattern is designed in such a way that no answer is awarded any negative, in effect, there is no penalty.
+The IELTS reading exam pattern is designed in such a way that no answer is awarded any negative, in effect, there is no penalty.
 So, in a case where you can’t pinpoint an answer to any part of the passage then you should guess and move on.
 This will give you a higher probability of scoring.

-It is virtually impossible for anyone to memorize all the words of the English language, the diction of the language is vast and widespread.
+It is virtually impossible for anyone to memorize all the words in the English language, the diction of the language is vast and widespread.
 However, most of it can be absorbed from the context in which it was written.
 Hence, a candidate must use this to his/her best advantage.
-Online classes give you a range of materials where you can practice the ability to grasp the meaning from the sentence.
+Online classes give you a range of materials where you can practice the ability to grasp the meaning of the sentence.

-A frequent mock test taker should be well versed with this trick, the order of the answers in the passage follows the order of the questions, they are aligned in order, most of the time.
+A frequent mock test taker should be well versed with this trick, the order of the answers in the passage follows the order of the questions, and they are aligned in order, most of the time.
 One should be careful enough to understand this order and optimize his/her time while searching for the answers.